 October 20, 2018 - Playing Outside Climbing trees, playing in water, hide and seek, exploration, acting out stories, camouflage, treasure hunts...Though we're no longer children, we can all still activate our Child Passions!
 We'll venture out into the wild spaces to activate our senses in a playful manner, and return to camp to make basic camp tools through the art of Wood Carving.
-Folks who are interested can work on their own bow drill kit.
+We'll also Prepare Acorns and investigate any mushrooms that are available.

 November 10, 2018 - Mentorship for Nature Connected Community It's time to take a closer look at the practice of Mentorship, the most ancient form of education.
 We'll look at ways of offering mentorship to others, and of engaging others to act as anchors for you.
-The season is also right for Acorn Preparation, and collecting wild clay to save for pottery adventures in the "winter workshop."
+Wood Carving will be available again.
+Interested folks can work on their own Bow Drill Kit.
+We'll also collect wild clay to save for pottery adventures in the winter workshop, and do some Hide Work.

 December 15, 2018 - Living a Nature Connected Life Our focus, this month, is on Connection Modeling.
 What is connection, and how does it operate in our lives?
 We introduce the 8 Shields vision of connection as it flows in nature, in human lives, and in communities, and begin to consider how we can embody qualities such as the quiet mind, happiness, vitality, mentorship, empathy and respect for nature, living in our gifts, being fully alive, and love and forgiveness.
 We'll also do some Leatherwork.

 January 2019 There will be no regular class this month.
 Oak Tree Mentors are encouraged to participate in the Renewal of Creative Path series, which meets Thursday evenings from 6-8:30 pm on January 17, 24 and 31 and February 7.